sophi-4/Snow/README.md

 ![screen grab](https://github.com/sophi-4/Snow/blob/master/Screen%20Shot%202017-12-13%20at%2023.26.26.png)

 ## Sun

- I have also changed the background to present a sky and the yellow colour of the shape used to appear as the sun for the season summer.
+As shown in the images below I have changed the colours and the shapes used (to present a sky and for the the shape to appear as the sun) for the season summer.

 Also on the basis of the initial snowflake code I have changed and experimented with editing out code to show a sun shape.